Skip to main content

 Testosterone Replacement Therapy for Men

-For men experiencing symptoms of low testosterone, often referred to as hypogonadism or andropause, (TRT) can be a transformative intervention.
+For men experiencing symptoms of low testosterone, often referred to as hypogonadism or andropause, testosterone replacement therapy (TRT) can be a transformative intervention.
 Symptoms can include persistent fatigue, reduced libido, diminished muscle mass, increased body fat, and mood changes.
 The goal of TRT is to restore testosterone levels to an optimal physiological range, alleviating these symptoms and supporting overall well-being.

 A standard protocol often involves weekly intramuscular injections of Testosterone Cypionate (typically 200mg/ml).
 This method provides a steady release of testosterone, mimicking the body’s natural production rhythm.
-To address potential and maintain endogenous hormone production, TRT protocols frequently incorporate additional medications:
+To address potential side effects and maintain endogenous hormone production, TRT protocols frequently incorporate additional medications:

 • Gonadorelin ∞ Administered via subcutaneous injections, often twice weekly, this peptide stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 This helps to maintain natural testosterone production within the testes and preserve fertility, which can be suppressed by exogenous testosterone.